House of Commons of the United Kingdom: Relationship with the government

 Since the Dissolution and Calling of Parliament Act 2022 Parliament sits for up to five years.
 Prime ministers can, however, choose to dissolve parliament at earlier times, with the permission of the monarch, and often have.
 This was a return to the historic system that had been replaced by the Fixed-term Parliaments Act 2011, which fixed the term at five years.
 As of 9 July 2024, five of the twelve last prime ministers have attained office as the immediate result of a general election; the others have gained office upon the resignation of a prime minister of their own party.
+(Note: Those others were Jim Callaghan (lost the next election), John Major (won the next election), Gordon Brown (lost the next election), Theresa May (won the next election), Boris Johnson (won the next election), Liz Truss, and Rishi Sunak; they succeeded, respectively, Harold Wilson, Margaret Thatcher, Tony Blair, David Cameron, Theresa May, Boris Johnson, and Liz Truss.)

 A prime minister will resign after party defeat at an election, if unable to form a coalition, or obtain a confidence and supply arrangement, and may be forced to resign after a successful motion of no confidence (either from the House as a whole, or from their own parliamentary party).
 In such cases, the premiership goes to whomever can command a majority in the House, unless there is a hung parliament and a coalition is formed; the new prime minister will by convention be the new leader of the outgoing premier's party.
 It has become the practice to write the constitutions of major UK political parties to provide a set way to appoint a new party leader.